sdslabs/data.sdslabs.co/README.md

 # data.sdslabs.co

-Collection of schema for applications of SDSLabs
+Collection of schemas for applications of SDSLabs.